thoughtgears/cloud-run-multi-container-nginx/README.md

 # Cloud Run Multi-Container NGINX Example

-This project demonstrates a multi-container application using Go (Gin), React, and NGINX, orchestrated with Docker Compose.
+This project demonstrates a multi-container application using Go (Gin), NodeJs with Express, React, and NGINX, orchestrated with Docker Compose.
 The main POC will be to run NGINX as a API proxy in Cloud Run to support the Frontend with the Backend API.

 Example of the deployment can be found at [https://portal.thoughtgears.dev](https://portal.thoughtgears.dev).